ibm-cloud-architecture/refarch-cloudnative-kubernetes/cluster-to-cluster/README.md

 $ refarch-cloudnative-kubernetes/cluster-to-cluster
 ```

+## Architecture Overview
+COMING SOON

+We are going to deploy the `bluecompute-ce` chart as follows:
+- Deploy the `orders` chart, which contains `ibmcase-orders-mysql` as a dependency chart, into one cluster, which we are going to call `orders-cluster`
+- Deploy the `bluecompute-ce`, which does not contain neither `orders` nor its dependent `ibmcase-mysql` chart, into a separate cluster, which we are going to call `web-cluster`.
+- The `orders` service in the `orders-cluster` will be exposed privately to the `web` service in the `web-cluster` via a `Private Application Load Balancer` (ALB)
+- We will be enabling TLS on the `orders-cluster` Private ALB to add an extra layer of security.

 ## Setup
 ### 1. Enable VLAN Spanning
 In order for the clusters to talk to each other via Private Network, we need to turn on `VLAN Spanning`.
 - Use [these](https://knowledgelayer.softlayer.com/procedure/enable-or-disable-vlan-spanning) instructions to turn on VLAN Spanning.